-Your primary care provider (PCP) is your partner : in better health and your home base for the services you and your family need to stay well - from routine, preventive care to injury or illness.
-Over time, they get to know you and, your health history, needs, and goals.
+Your Primary Care Provider is your partner in better health and your home base for the services you and your family need to stay well - from routine, preventive care to injury or illness.
+Over time, they get to know you and your health history, needs, and goals.
 They'll help you determine how to reach those goals and stay healthy.